Christ-Mind-Teachings/cmi-acol/_dialog/day06.md

 this way partially because to ask you to walk away from your “normal” life for forty days and forty nights would cause too much anxiety and exclude too many, this is not the only, or even the major reason for this chosen method.

 6.3 Before we can continue to expand on your awareness of the difference you have chosen, we thus must address this time so that any confusion it seems to be causing will not delay your progress.

 6.4 Since we have often discussed the similarity between the creation of art and the work we are doing here, we will return to this example.
 We have spoken of becoming as the time of movement, being, and expression coming together.
 We have further spoken of your point of access to unity as one of convergence, intersection, and pass-through.
 Can you see the similarities between these actions despite the difference in language used?

-6.5 Movement , Being, Expression; Convergence, Intersection, Pass-through.
+6.5 Movement, Being, Expression; Convergence, Intersection, Pass-through.

 6.6 How might these things be linked to the example of creating art?
 I choose this particular example to address this particular time of being in-between.
 Let us consider the creation of a piece of music.
 The creation of a piece of music, like the creation of a painting or a poem, takes place in stages.

 6.7 At one time the creation of a piece of music is only an idea in the mind and heart of the creator.
 The creation of a song or a symphony may